alliedmodders/amtl/README.md

 This is currently experimental.
 It is a command-line argv parser similar to Python's argparse library.
 It is designed to handle a few basic cases and will be expanded as needed.
 Examples of how to use it are in test-argparse.cpp.

+### Link Helpers

+- `compat/stdcxx.cpp` can be included on Linux builds to work around highly idiosyncratic libstdc++ behavior when distributing libstdc++ based binaries.

 # Replacing SourceHook Includes